jart/scriptus/docs/future.md

 ##As of 2013-02-27

-Scriptus is almost completely multi-user with the exception of the comand-line transport, which needs replacing with a web-based equivalent.
+Scriptus is almost completely multi-user with the exception of the command-line transport, which needs replacing with a web-based equivalent.

 Once that's done, I'm going to set up a demo server.
 I'm going to use the demo server to write some scripts for myself, and get more feedback.